LSAT | Credential Assembly Service | Transcripts | Foreign Transcripts

 Law School Admission Test (LSAT)

-The LSAT is currently offered four times each year (September/October, December, February, and June) at more than 100 examination centers around the world.
-(Beginning in 2018, six tests will be offered per year.)
-We strongly recommend that applicants take the test by December of the calendar year prior to the year in which admission is sought.
-For example, applicants to Michigan's entering class of 2018 should ideally take the LSAT no later than December 2017.
-Applicants who submit scores from the February 2018 test may hinder their chances of admission because their applications will not be completed until late in our cycle.
-During the 2017–2018 admissions season, applicants must submit a score from the June 2012 test or later.
+During our 2018-19 admissions season, the LSAT is offered six times: in June, July, September, November, January, and March.
+(The test will also be offered in June and July 2019; later dates have not yet been scheduled as of June 2018.)
+We recommend that applicants take the test by November of the calendar year prior to the year in which admission is sought.
+For example, applicants to Michigan’s entering class of 2019 are best-served by taking the LSAT no later than November 2018.
+Applicants who submit scores from the January 2019 test may hinder their chances of admission because their applications will not be completed until late in our cycle.
+During the 2018–2019 admissions season, applicants must submit a score from the June 2013 test or later.

 Registration with Credential Assembly Service (CAS)